Homer's Enemy: Praise

 In August 2014, writing for The Verge, Chris Plante listed "Homer's Enemy" as one of his favorite episodes of The Simpsons, and Homer falling asleep and talking in his dream at Grimes's funeral as one of the funniest moments in the show, but he cited the latter as the moment the series jumped the shark, because of the impact it "has on the show's character [Homer], and through that character, the world."
-As of 2025, the episode holds an average rating of 9.3 (out of a possible 10) from user reviews on IMDb, the highest for the series.

 In a roundtable discussion in The A.V.
 Club, Erik Adams says the episode "saves itself from its own cruelty, however.
-It’s an expertly written Simpsons installment with a simple starting point—who could dislike Homer Simpson?—and a well-paced, hilarious, multiple-part answer to that question."
-Noel Murray writes that "There’s an element of nose-thumbing to 'Homer’s Enemy,' which may explain why it rubs some Simpsons fans the wrong way.
+It's an expertly written Simpsons installment with a simple starting point—who could dislike Homer Simpson?—and a well-paced, hilarious, multiple-part answer to that question."
+Noel Murray writes:

+There's an element of nose-thumbing to 'Homer's Enemy,' which may explain why it rubs some Simpsons fans the wrong way.
 But that defiant attitude is fairly exhilarating, too.
 The final injustice for Frank Grimes is that at his funeral, Reverend Lovejoy says that Frank liked to be called 'Grimey,' which he most definitely did not.
-That was just Homer’s lazy nickname for him.
-It’s another example of how everything falls into place around Homer, and how the only way to respond to that reality is either to laugh it off or to get yourself buried."
+That was just Homer's lazy nickname for him.
+It's another example of how everything falls into place around Homer, and how the only way to respond to that reality is either to laugh it off or to get yourself buried.